Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Introduction

-Furthermore, to develop a procedure that can adaptively set the penalty parameters and the stepsize, additional challenges need to be addressed.
-In particular, there are unknown \textit{deterministic} thresholds of penalty parameters to ensure the equivalence between a stationary point of augmented Lagrangian merit function and a KKT point of Problem \eqref{pro:1}.
-Due to the stochasticity of iterates, the stabilized penalty parameters are random; and we are unsure if the stabilized values are above (or below, depending on the definition) of the thresholds in each run.
-Thus, we cannot directly conclude that the iterates converge to a KKT point, even if we ensure a sufficient descent on augmented Lagrangian in each step, and enforce the iterates to converge to one of its stationary points.
-This issue has also been observed for the $\ell_1$-penalized merit function for stochastic problems \citep[Section 3.2.1]{Berahas2021Sequential}, while it is never an issue for deterministic problems. \cite{Na2021Adaptive} modified the SQP scheme to ensure that the iteration indeed converges to a KKT point of the original problem.
-We generalize their techniques to inequality constraints.
-We also perform stochastic line search to improve algorithm's adaptivity, which no longer requires a prespecified deterministic stepsize sequence that fully determines the algorithm convergence behavior.
-With all above techniques, we finally prove that, for any initialization, the KKT residual $R_t$ satisfies $\liminf_{t\rightarrow \infty} R_t^2 = 0$ \textit{almost surely}.
-This result matches \cite{Na2021Adaptive}, and is different from the convergence of expected KKT residual $\mE[R_t^2]$ established in~\cite{Berahas2021Sequential, Berahas2021Stochastic, Curtis2021Inexact}, which, however, do not require a precise model.
+Furthermore, to design a scheme that adaptively selects the penalty~parameters and stepsizes for Problem \eqref{pro:1}, additional challenges have to be~resolved.
+In particular, we know that there are \textit{unknown deterministic} thresholds for penalty parameters to ensure one-to-one correspondence between a stationary point of the merit function and a KKT point of Problem \eqref{pro:1}.
+However, due to the scheme stochasticity, the stabilized penalty parameters are random.
+We are unsure~if the stabilized values are above (or below, depending on the context) the thresholds or not.
+Thus, we cannot directly conclude that the iterates converge to a KKT point, even if we ensure a sufficient decrease on the merit function in each step, and enforce the iterates to converge~to~one~of~its~stationary~points.